In this article:

 5. Relieves menstrual symptoms

 Ginger may also help reduce the volume of menstrual flow, especially during the first 3–7 days.
-(14)
+(14) Also, this therapeutic herb may help improve your mood and relieve other physical and behavioral PMS symptoms before and during menstruation.
+(15)

 You can take this herb in the form of tea or capsules, but only in recommended amounts.